 Blowouts are inevitable so always be prepared.
 Always have ample baby wipes and disposable bags on hand, spare clothes in the diaper bag for your twins, triplets and keep the changing table or changing pad clean at all times.
 How often you need to change baby clothes will depend on how many times there’s a blowout – therefore have e.g. 2x more clothes than when there are no blowouts.

-I’ve found being organized goes a long way to handle a messy situation better.
+I’ve found being organized goes a long way to handling a messy situation better.
 It also means I’m calmer and so is my daughter during diaper changing.

 Baby Products for Managing Diaper Blowouts Better